opensafely/documentation/docs/dataset-therapeutics.md

 The Therapeutics dataset contains information on COVID treatments used in inpatient and outpatient settings.

-!!! warning
-    Therapeutics data can only be used for approved purposes.
-    Please contact your co-pilot, or <team@opensafely.org> if you have any questions.

 ## Metadata

 * **Data provider** NHS England